lesleytomosada/carcar/README.md

 Delete a specific manufacturer|DELETE|http://localhost:8100/api/manufacturers/:id/

 These can be used as samples to create inventory data via Insomnia, if needed.

 **Create a Manufacturer**

+Only the name is required to update the manufacturer:

+{
+  "name": "Chrysler"
+}

 **Update a Manufacturer**